unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 ![Figure 22](Images/Figure22.png)

-In our portal, we now have the following outputs:
+In our portal, we now have these outputs:

 * Federal government head count and total compensation
 * Federal government compensation per employee